tomverbeure/ecp5_jtag/spinal/README.md

 it's pretty much a direct connection to the one-hot states of the canonical TAP FSM.)

-The ECP5 JtagTap itself is straightforward, with each API call implemented with `Area` objects like `JtagTapInstructionWrite`, `JtagTapInstructionRead`, etc. These API implementation are *also* straightforward.
+The ECP5 JtagTap itself is straightforward, with each API call implemented with `Area` objects like `JtagTapInstructionWrite`, `JtagTapInstructionRead`, etc. The API call implementations are *also* straightforward.

-However, inside these API implementations, there's always a `JtaggShifter` object.
+However, inside these API call implementation, there's always a `JtaggShifter` object.
 It's just a shift register that takes a `JtagTapInstructionCtrl` interface parameter, but [implementation](https://github.com/SpinalHDL/SpinalHDL/blob/1d55a06c19219c47feffd377aa3c71a2ab5e333b/lib/src/main/scala/spinal/lib/com/jtag/lattice/ecp5/JtagTapCommands.scala#L25) is very convoluted.